Nathaniel-T-Rose/Project-Dogear/README.md

 ## Attributions
 - This project is solely for personal use.
 I do not own any of the rights for the assets used in this project.
 - All book data sourced from Kaggle.
-Additional attributes (price, stock, etc.) for titles were randomly generated.
+Additional attributes (price, stock, images, etc.) for titles were randomly generated or found via custom web scraper.
 - Icons created by Freepik - Flaticon